gMetapop/gMetapop/1-GUI+CORE.exe.for.download/readme.how.2.install.md

 * In case of installation problems, in particular for gMetapop_GUI under some Linux OS, please contact Frédéric Raspail (frederic.raspail@inrae.fr) or Pauline Garnier-Géré (pauline.garnier-gere@inrae.fr).
 If needed, we can also provide \*.exe files for older 32-bit Windows OS.

-* Connecting the R software to the GUI: to obtain plots of results after a simulation run, you need to:
+* Connecting the R software to the GUI, you need to:
+FOR Win64:
 a) Click on "File/Choose R path" in the Menu, once only,
 b) Select the main folder where the last version of R has been installed (e.g. .../R-3.5.0 or later versions),
 c) Then the "File/Default plot" or "File/Custom plot" menus will be active once a Working directory is selected in the "Run tab" of the GUI.

+FOR Linux64, the GUI should find R if it has been installed by default.

 * Connecting the most recent version of the User Manual to the GUI:

 If an updated version of the User Manual is produced (see the date for update), it is available **<A HREF="https://github.com/gMetapop/gMetapop/tree/master/3-User.Manual-ver.1.0.0"> here</A>**.
-You just need to replace the previous version (located in the program *.exe* folder) with this one to access it from the GUI.
+You just need to replace the previous *.pdf version (located in the program *.exe* folder) with this one to access it from the GUI.